 Business Registration Requirements

 Due to an EOR taking on the legal responsibility of the employer, companies don’t have to establish a local legal entity to hire talent when engaging with an EOR firm.
-This can be useful for staffing agencies operating nationwide or globally, such as expanding their operations into the US or Canada.
-In comparison, a PEO will require their client company to have an existing legal entity due to the nature of the employment relationship.
+This can be useful for staffing agencies operating nationwide or globally, such as those expanding into the US or Canada.
+In comparison, a PEO will require its client company to have an existing legal entity due to the nature of the employment relationship.
 Furthermore, PEOs will usually require certain registrations in the local jurisdictions.

 Control Over Talent Management